The Legend II Glove by Swany provides great warmth and dexterity throughout the day, provided you're in dry conditions.

 Here Annie tests the Swany Legend II mittens on a snowy day in the San Juans of Colorado.

 We think this glove is a great deal if you're looking for a unique fusion between glove and mitt.
-At $115, it is a little less expensive than higher performing contenders and its price reflects the value of the product.
+It is a little less expensive than higher performing contenders and its price reflects the value of the product.

 This hybrid glove-mitten contender is perfect for ladies who are looking for a product that has it all!
 Warmth, dexterity, and fancy features!
 Just be sure to avoid buying it if you plan on skiing in super wet weather.